bengardner/working_villages/pathfinder.md

 Instead, blindly walk towards TARGET until START is within range.

+### Incremental Distance Limit

+If CPU time is a concern, but memory is not, then the active walkers in the open set can be paused when the distance from the current position exceeds a certain value.

+Alternatively, when the 'best' active walker is out of range, the MOB can move toward the best active walker.
+When the MOD changes position, the search can resume until the active walker is out of range again.

+This may cause the MOB to alternate between two ends of an obstical.

 ### Limit Search Space
 Put a box around the START and TARGET nodes.
 Don't allow walking outside those bounds.

 This has the problem that there may be a valid path, but it travels outside of the bounds.

 ### Limit the number of active walkers
-Worst case, the number of active walkers is approximately the diameter of a circle.
+Worst case, the number of active walkers is approximately the circumference of a circle.
+(2 * PI * R)

 Limit the number of active walkers to, say, 100.